French Army Arms and Ammunition Supply

 Cavalry were issued a sabre/sword, a carbine, and a pair of pistols.
 An iron skullcap and a plastron, or frontplate, were issued to the light cavalry (i.e heavy cavalry outside the Maison du Roi or Gendarmerie), but the regulation was often not met.
 Sabres were occasionally viewed as too short compared to enemy models and often of poorly tempered steel.

 Powder was difficult to obtain, mostly due to the difficulty of obtaining saltpeter, as the French did not have saltpetre factories, but in fact obtained the material from the houses of people, where saltpetre was often accumulated by the concessionaires.
-That said, there is no evidence of shortages of powder in the French army.
+That said, there is no evidence of shortages of powder in the French army, and French powder was for the time of excellent and reliable quality.

 Kennett, Lee; The French Armies in the Seven Year's War: A Study in Military Organisation and Administration, N.C., 1967